gitEugeneL/Docker-LAMP/README.md

 1.Build Docker images based on the configuration defined in the docker-compose.yml

-    docker-compose build
+    make build (docker-compose build)

-2.Download Docker images for all services defined in the docker-compose.yml

-    docker-compose pull

-3.Start containers and run composition for all services defined in the docker-compose.yml
+2.Start containers and run composition for all services defined in the docker-compose.yml

-    docker-compose up -d
+     make up (docker-compose up)

 ## How to connect to servers